 You’d be surprised at how much of a difference a smile can make whether you are reassuring a customer he or she is making a good choice or trying to defuse a sticky situation.
 A smile shows that you’re calm, in a good mood, and willing to do what you can.

 Little trick #2: Bring smiles into your phone conversations

 You may not realize how much the tone of your voice changes when you smile, but it’s actually very noticeable – people can hear smiles even if they can’t see them.
 If you rarely talk on the phone, use emoticons in emails and text messages.
-Some people say that emoticons aren’t really professional, but one well-placed “smiley” takes the tone of the text to a whole new level.
+Some people say that emoticons aren’t very professional, but one well-placed “smiley” takes the tone of the text to a whole new level.

-Little trick #3: Say your customers name twice
+Little trick #3: Say your customer’s name twice

 Little trick #4: Touch a customer while smiling